rob450-soccer/RCSSServerMJ/doc/source/user/agent_protocol.rst

 Point Object Detection
 """"""""""""""""""""""

-Point object detections are provided in polar coordinates (specifying the azimuth, elevation and distance values) where the origin is facing the x-axis.
+Point object detections are provided in polar coordinates (specifying the distance, azimuth and elevation values) where the origin is facing the x-axis.

 +---------------+-------+-------+-------------------------------------------------------+
 | Point Object  | Type  | Unit  | Description                                           |